rudderlabs/rudderstack-docs/destinations/crm/delighted.md

 });
 ```

-In the above example, since the `userId` is already an email, you can proivde `phone_number` in addition.
-Also, the `delightedChannelType` will override the `Channel Type` from the dashboard.
+In this example, since the `userId` is already an email, you can provide the user's `phone_number` as well.
+Also, the `delightedChannelType` will override the **Channel Type** set in the RudderStack dashboard.

 {% hint style="info" %}
-Except `userId` all other fields are optional.
+Except `userId`, all the other fields in the call are optional.
 {% endhint %}

 ## Track

-The `track` call lets you send the survey to the user which is added to the **People** [List](https://app.delighted.com/people) in your account.
-In addition to name, phone number/email,channel, last sent at, you can also add `Custom Properties`.
-You can add as many properties as you need.
+The `track` call lets you send the survey to the user added to the **People** [**List**](https://app.delighted.com/people) in your account.
+In addition to name, phone number/email,channel, and the 'Last sent at' timestamp, you can also add as many custom properties as you need.

-{% hint style="info" %}
+{% hint style="warning" %}
-If the `user` doesnot exist, `track` call cannot be made.
-First `identify` call must be made to add `user` in the `People` List.
+If the user does not exist, you cannot make a `track` call.
+You need to first add the user in the People list via the `identify` call.
 {% endhint %}

 A sample `track` call is as shown below: